cafhov/chinesegraves/pages/howto.md

 Use the Search function by entering your search term into the search box and the current display will change to show your filtered list.

+### Browse ###
+{% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/browse_page.jpg" %}

+This page will show headstone images of all graves showing labels for Names, dates, places of origin.
+Select the "View Full Record" link to see all details for that grave.

+{% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/browse_search.jpg" %}

+Use the Search function by entering your search term into the search box and selecting Search.
+All items with your search term will display.

 ### Families ###
 {% include feature/image.html objectid="https://cafhov.github.io/chinesegraves/objects/families_page.jpg" %}